 Of course, this isn’t about some mystical force reaching down from the sky and removing your discomfort.
 It’s about focusing on your own set of essentials in that moment as well as those ever-present good graces, and then cutting away everything else without guilt.
 Creating a feeling of support and relief in order to move forward.

 So with that fresh in my mind, I took a tiny break from all social media (deleted the apps and everything) and from posting new content here so that I could focus on some other stuff.
-I missed being here, but the social media fast felt way too good.
+I missed being here, but the social media fast felt good.
 I’ve never taken a dedicated break like that since I installed the apps on my first smart phone years ago, which in retrospect is kind of wild to me.